 - Consultation feature for strategy and future planning

-- Automation for adjsting light levels, pH, so-on
+- Automation for adjusting light levels, pH, so-on

 - AI pattern analysis for suggested optimal growing actions

-Once we had our new list of business requirements, our team went back to our potential clients and performed a survey detailing what parts of the business could be improved.
-With those new suggestions in mind, we went back to our feature list and revised.
+Once we had our new list of business requirements, our team went back to our potential clients and performed a survey confirming which requirements are most valuable to them - an affordable and easy-to-use product that provides real-time measurement.

-Discovering the business model for our competitors gave us the opportunity to think about how to generate profit off of our product after selling a tangible object.
+Understanding the business model of our competitors gave us the opportunity to improve our own business model.
 Our lead competitor sells itemized modules for each sensor, along with services to access the sensor data.

 The Next Steps

-Since our team has been able to take a strategic approach to discovering our user's needs, we have been having a much easier time bringing our idea to a tangible product.
-We have changed our process of how we evaluate new features.
+Since our team has been able to take a strategic approach to discovering our user's needs, we had an easier time bringing our idea to a tangible product.
+We have changed our process of how we evaluate new features in order to get a product completed in a reasonable time.

-Our team is more focused on reaching the goal of an MVP, and less concerned about including all of the desired features that were wanted upon initial release.
+My research gave a succinct problem statement to the designers and product owner, which makes it easier to create a good solution.
+The team is focused on reaching the goal of an MVP, and less concerned about including all of the desired features that were wanted upon initial release.